spectrocloud/librarium/docs/docs-content/clusters/cluster-management/platform-settings/pause-platform-upgrades.md

 :::info

-While pausing upgrades at any scope will stop the agent from upgrading, pausing or resuming agent upgrades in another scope will not change the upgrade setting in any other scope.
+While pausing upgrades at any scope will stop the agent from upgrading, pausing or resuming agent upgrades in one scope will not change the upgrade setting in any other scope.
 For example, if you pause upgrades at the tenant level, and also pause upgrades at the cluster level for one cluster, the cluster agent will not upgrade.
 When you resume upgrades at the tenant level, the agent upgrades still will not resume for that cluster because the upgrade is still paused at the cluster level.

 :::